beltoforion/Magnetic-Pendulum/README.md

 This software is open source and distrubuted under the BSD-2 License.

-Images created by the software can also be used free of charge for commercial and noncommercial use.
-As far as I am concerned the images are in the public domain.
+Any image created by the software can be used free of charge for commercial and noncommercial use.
+Proper attribution is welcome.
+As far as I am concerned everything this program creates is in the public domain.
+You local law may see this differently if you use config files provided by someone else so if you find a config file not created by me ask the creator nicely.
+Everything that I created can be used royalty free.